 The Grand Rapids Chamber is also committed to seeking a diverse, equitable and inclusive workforce, membership, business environment and community.
 The organization recognizes that it’s not only minority-owned startups that need help getting their business ideas off the ground.
 Existing minority-owned businesses often struggle to overcome obstacles and take their ventures to the next level.

 That’s where ELEVATE Minority Business comes in.
-This GR Chamber program aims to build capacity among second stage, growth-focused minority businesses by removing barriers for equitable inclusion and creating a solid foundation of social capital.
+This GR Chamber program aims to build capacity among second-stage, growth-focused minority businesses by removing barriers to equitable inclusion and creating a solid foundation of social capital.

-Those who participate in the program benefit from a robust support system individualized to their business goals and needs.
-Participants receive business analysis and advice through direct consulting, peer roundtables and outside expertise all while gaining access to an expansive network of past and present participants.
+Those participating in the program benefit from a robust support system individualized to their business goals and needs.
+Participants receive business analysis and advice through direct consulting, peer roundtables and outside expertise, all while gaining access to an expansive network of past and present participants.

 Among ELEVATE’s objectives are to transform the perception of minority businesses in the community, create a solid foundation for high-performing minority firms and increase their ability to contribute to the economic well-being of the region.